 Getting professional assessments can avoid costly litigation.
 Given the unknowns due to lack of case law on the new rules, small businesses can still take proactive measures to reduce the impact of bid protests filed by competitors.
 There are still minute issues or facts that can arise.
 SBA Office of Hearings and Appeals will have its work cut out from the legal challenges that could arise.

-For immediate help, contact Watson & Associates’ government small business lawyers at 1-866-601-5518.
+For immediate help with the SBA’s similarly situated small business rules and the limitations on subcontracting requirements, contact Watson & Associates’ government small business lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.